K1-ZR/practice-git/README.md

 # step 1: make a branch on remote-repo
 # step 2: check if any changes are made in local-repo
 git status
-# step 3: update my local-master
+# step 3: update my local-branch
-git remote update #to bring your remote refs up to date git status -uno #whether the branch you are tracking is ahead, behind or has diverged git pull <remote> master
+git remote update # to bring your remote refs up to date git status -uno # whether the branch you are tracking is ahead, behind or has diverged
 # step 5: bring the working remote-branch to my local-repo local-branch (use the same name for both branches)
 git pull <remote> <remote-branch>:<local-branch>
 # step 6: make changes